brooklynrail/brooklynrail-platform/content/events/2023/04/roni-horn-and-danh-vo.md

 ---
 title: Roni Horn and Danh Vō
 deck: Featuring Horn, Vō, and Amanda Gluibizzi, with Suzanne Goldenberg
-summary: Artists Roni Horn and Danh Vō join Rail Art Editor Amanda Gluibizzi for a conversation.
+summary: Artists Roni Horn and Danh Vō join Rail ArtSeen Editor Amanda Gluibizzi for a conversation.
 We conclude with a poetry reading by Suzanne Goldenberg.
 people:
   - person: roni-horn
   - person: danh-vo